-【Course Goals】 Based on the clear understanding of the mathematical formulation on deformation, stress and constitutive laws, students are requested to understand the derivation of the Equation of motion, Conservation laws of angular momentum and energy, certainly.
+[Course Goals] Based on the clear understanding of the mathematical formulation on deformation, stress and constitutive laws, students are requested to understand the derivation of the Equation of motion, Conservation laws of angular momentum and energy, certainly.
 Principle of vurtual work and minimum potential energy are attached inportance as the basis of Finit Element Method.

-Theme Class number of times Description Elementary knowledge on tensor analysis 2 Definition of tensors, Integral theorem, Material derivative over a material volume, Transformation of components of tensors, etc. Stress, strain and strain rate tensors 2 Definition of stress, strain and strain rate tensors, Transformation of components of these tensor variables, Invariants under coordinates transformation, Compatibility condition of strain, etc. Mathematical formulation of conservation laws 2-3 Mathematical expression of conservation laws of continuous media (mass, momentum, angular momentum, energy) Constitutive law of solids and fluids 2-3 Constitutive laws of elastic & visco elastic body and Newton fluids Principles based on the calculus of variations and FEM 2 Principle of vurtual work and minimum potential energy based on the calculus of variations, Finite Element Method, etc. Applications in elasticity and fluid dynamics 3 Applications in Elasticity and Fluid Dynamics
+Theme Class number of times Description Elementary knowledge on tensor analysis 2 Definition of tensors, Integral theorem, Material derivative over a material volume, Transformation of components of tensors, etc. Stress, strain and strain rate tensors 3 Definition of stress, strain and strain rate tensors, Transformation of components of these tensor variables, Invariants under coordinates transformation, Compatibility condition of strain, etc. Mathematical formulation of conservation laws 2 Mathematical expression of conservation laws of continuous media (mass, momentum, angular momentum, energy) Constitutive law of solids and fluids 2 Constitutive laws of elastic & visco elastic body and Newton fluids Principles based on the calculus of variations and FEM 2 Principle of vurtual work and minimum potential energy based on the calculus of variations, Finite Element Method, etc. Applications in elasticity and fluid dynamics 3 Applications in Elasticity and Fluid Dynamics.
+Wave propergation in elastic body, Thermal convection and Lorentz Chaos etc. Confirmation of understanding 1 Students are examined on the understanding of this subjet through a paper test.

-[Textbook] Printed materials on the contents of this class are distributed in class.
+[Textbook] Printed materials on the contents of this subjetc are distributed in class.

-[Prerequisite(s)] Elementary knowledge on differential and integral calculus and linear algebra
+[Prerequisite(s)] Basic understanding on differential and integral calculus and linear algebra

-[Additional Information] Students can contact with Instractors by sending e-mail to hosoda@mbox.kudpc.kyoto-u.ac.jp
+[Additional Information] Students can contact with Professors by sending e-mail to hosoda.takashi.4 w@kyoto-u.ac.jp or visiting Hosoda's office (Katsura C1-3-265).